 The OBD-II Health Check offers a way to quickly check for and clear emissions-related diagnostic trouble codes (DTCs), and to check readiness monitors for emissions testing.
-Selecting opens the Health Check main menu (Figure 5-1).
-Make a selection to continue.
+Selecting opens a connection message.
+Select Continue or press the Y/\checkmark button to open a submenu of test options (Figure 5-1).